vicharanashala/agrichat-annam/README.md

 ollama --version
-2. Download LLM and Embedding Models bash ollama pull gemma:2b           # Small, fast LLM ollama pull nomic-embed-text   # Embedding model for vector search (You may choose other models as needed, e.g., llama3:8b, mistral:7b, etc.)
+2. Download LLM and Embedding Models bash ollama pull gemma:1b
+ollama pull nomic-embed-text
+(You may choose other models as needed, e.g., llama3:8b, mistral:7b, etc.)

-3. Set Up Python Environment
-bash
-python -m venv venv
-source venv/bin/activate      # On Windows: venv\Scripts\activate
-4. Install Python Dependencies bash pip install langchain chromadb pandas fastapi uvicorn python-multipart markdown
+3. Install Python Dependencies bash pip install langchain chromadb pandas fastapi uvicorn python-multipart markdown
-5. Prepare Data
+4. Prepare Data
-Place your Q&A CSV (e.g., chilli_rows.csv) in the data/ directory.
+Place your Q&A CSV  in the data/ directory.

 The CSV should have columns: questions and answers.

-6. Build the Chroma Vector Database
+5. Build the Chroma Vector Database
 Run the script to convert your CSV to a vector database:

 bash